cmkobel/CompareM2/docs/20 usage.md

     asscom2 --config input_genomes="path/to/genomes_*.fna" annotator="bakta"
     ```

-  - Run only the "fast" rules. [(read more about pseudo rules)](https://assemblycomparator2.readthedocs.io/en/latest/30%20what%20analyses%20does%20it%20do/#pseudo-rules)
+  - Run only the *fast* rules. [(read more about pseudo rules)](https://assemblycomparator2.readthedocs.io/en/latest/30%20what%20analyses%20does%20it%20do/#pseudo-rules)

     ```
     asscom2 --config input_genomes="path/to/genomes_*.fna" annotator="bakta" --until fast